 Today, Kashid boast of a variety of water sport and beach activities which include a banana boat ride, para-sailing, horse and camel rides, etc. There are even sand buggies which are rented out.
 These are a big hit with the family crowd.

 The waves at Kashid beach are unusually high and can be a paradise for surfers.
 The waves can reach a height of five to six feet even during the non-monsoon months.
 However, the waves are dangerously high during the monsoons and surfing is not recommended during the months of June to September.

 At the entrance of the beach, there are plenty of small beach shacks which serve snacks, fresh coconut water and also sell beach shorts, balls and other beach games.
 Nearly all these shacks have hammocks for people to lie on and chill till their food is ready or just to take a mid-afternoon nap under the shade of the coconut tree.
 The Maggi and omelets are a must have for everyone.

 Kashid has a handful of accommodation options which are not really very light on the pocket.
 The home stays are also pretty expensive over the weekend.
 Most of the home stays also serve food which is generally Poha or Misal Pav for breakfast and fish, chicken or vegetable thali for lunch and dinner.
 There are also a few restaurants which serve some really tasty sea food.
 Surmai, Prawns and Pomfret are a must-have while in this laid back village.
 The seafood in this village is simply mouth-watering.

 An important thing to keep in mind while in Kashid is that power cuts are a daily occurrence, so while venturing out in the night always have a torch in hand.
 Also, avoid going to the beach after sundown.

-Kashid is a must visit village and beach for everyone who travels to the Alibuag coast and is a perfect place to spent time away from the hustle and bustle of the city life.
+Kashid is a must-visit village and beach for everyone who travels to the Alibaug coast and is a perfect place to spent time away from the hustle and bustle of the city life.